yasmine-hamdy/Project---Explore-US-Bikeshare-Data/README.md

 Then, I answer interesting questions about it by computing descriptive statistics.
 I wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+# Software Requirements
+* Python 3
+* Numpy and Pandas installed using Anaconda
+* A terminal application